BX-Coding/patch-ide/README.md

 # Want to join?

-Reach out to developer@bxcoding.org!
-We welcome all collaborators!
+[Join our Discord server!](https://discord.gg/c9WS6vuKUM) We welcome all collaborators!

 # Acknowledgments